tarantool/doc/sphinx/book/administration.rst

 .. program:: tarantoolctl

-With :program:`tarantoolctl` you can say: "start an instance of the Tarantool server which runs a single user-written Lua program, allocating disk resources specifically for that program, via a standardized deployment method."
+With :program:`tarantoolctl`, you can say: "start an instance of the Tarantool server which runs a single user-written Lua program, allocating disk resources specifically for that program, via a standardized deployment method."

 If Tarantool was installed with Debian or
 Red Hat installation packages, the script is in :file:`/usr/bin/tarantoolctl` or :file:`/usr/local/bin/tarantoolctl`.